oVirt/ovirt-site/source/feature/networklabels.html.md

 ### Summary

-Network labels allow to tag networks with a label and to use that label on the host's interface, so the label abstracts the networks from the physical interface.
+Network labels allow to tag networks with a label and to use that label on the host's interface, so the label abstracts the networks from the physical interface:
-The network label can be attached to several hosts on different interfaces.
-Once the host interface is tagged with the label, managing the host configuration for that interface can be done via the network label (by tagging network with the label or by removing network from the label).
+The host network configuration can be done by manipulating the network label:

+*   Tagging a network with label will attach that network to all hosts nics which are tagged with that label.
+*   Removing a tag from a network will trigger its removal from all hosts nics which are tagged with that label.
+*   Modifying a network will update all hosts nics which are tagged with that label.

 ### Owner